Table of Contents

 Board review style question #3

-Which statement about diffuse midline glioma, H3 K27M mutant is true?
+Which statement about diffuse midline glioma, H3 K27-altered is true?

-A. Despite its name, it is typically NOT found in the midline.
+- Despite its name, it is typically not found in the midline

-B. It often lacks high grade histologic features but is still considered grade IV.
+- It may lack high grade histologic features but is still considered grade 4

-D. The prognosis varies based on the histologic features.
+- The prognosis varies based on the histologic features

-C. This diagnosis includes midline gliomas that are diffusely infiltrating but have not been tested for the H3 K27M mutation.
+- This diagnosis includes midline gliomas that are diffusely infiltrating but have not been tested for the H3 K27M mutation

 Board review style answer #3

-B. This tumor is considered grade IV regardless of the histologic features and all of these tumors are considered to have a dismal prognosis.
+B. It may lack high grade histologic features but is still considered grade 4.
+This tumor is considered grade 4 regardless of the histologic features and all of these tumors are considered to have a dismal prognosis.
 Most of these tumors appear in the midline.
-Molecular or IHC testing to confirm the mutation is required for this diagnosis.
+Molecular or IHC testing to confirm one of the diagnostic alterations or loss of H3 K27 trimethylation is required for this diagnosis.

 Comment Here